WhatDanDoes/bscc-static/src/index.md

 # What's it all about?

-FairShare is a mindset.
+FairShare sets new expectations about work and collaboration.

 It is project driven, outcome focused, and designed to produce repeatable results.

 Ownership of the final FairShare product rests in the hands of its contributors.

 ## It's about ownership

 FairShare, at its core, is about the opportunity to keep a piece of what you put in.

-When you contribute to a FairShare project - whether with money or time - you are entitled to a share equal with the value contributed.
+When you contribute to a FairShare project - whether with money or time - you may claim a share equal with the value contributed.

 With your share of a project comes rights to its sale and marketing.
 You can even permanently sell your shares.

 ## It's about collaboration

 FairShares provide a powerful voice.
-As a FairShare holder, you are entitled to vote on matters critical to project completion.
-You may also delegate authority to the elected board of directors.
+As a FairShare holder, you are entitled to vote on how to see a project through to completion.
+You may also delegate authority to an elected board of directors.

 FairShare projects set new expectations of organizations and how contributors collaborate.